crpietschmann/portfolio/_posts/2015-12-16-exciting-time-for-makers-were-in-a-maker-renaissance.markdown

 **2015**: Raspberry Pi 2 is released with support for Windows 10 support (intriguing to me as a Microsoft developer in my day job!)
 It's been awhile since I looked into building a computer in my car.
 Wow, there's a ton of relatively cheap hardware available!
 It can now be done for a couple hundred dollars or less; instead of $1,000 or more.

-<em>P.S.
-I know I skipped over a tone of detail with the above timeline, but you get the point.</em>
+*P.S.
+I know I skipped over a tone of detail with the above timeline, but you get the point.*

 It's truly an exciting time, and we're really just in the beginning of it all!